zcash/halo2/book/src/design/proving-system/vanishing.md

 $h(X)$ has degree $(d - 1)n - d$ (because the divisor $t(X)$ has degree $n$).
 However, the polynomial commitment scheme we use for Halo 2 only supports committing to polynomials of degree $n - 1$ (which is the maximum degree that the rest of the protocol needs to commit to).
-Instead of increasing the cost of the polynomial commitment scheme, the prover split
+Instead of increasing the cost of the polynomial commitment scheme, the prover splits
-$h(X)$ into pieces of degree $n - 1$
+$h(X)$ into pieces of degree at most $n - 1$

 $$h_0(X) + X^n h_1(X) + \dots + X^{n(d-1)} h_{d-1}(X),$$